Wim Hof (the Iceman) on Defeating Extreme Cold & Attenuating the Immune Response

 Wim: Oh yeah, we got like online videos and we got a free video course as well.

 Two almond-shaped groups of nuclei located deep and medially within the temporal lobes of the brain in complex vertebrates, including humans.
 Shown in research to perform a primary role in the processing of memory, decision-making, and emotional reactions, the amygdalae are considered part of the limbic system.

 A division of the peripheral nervous system that influences the function of internal organs, and acts largely unconsciously to regulate bodily functions such as the heart rate, digestion, respiratory rate, pupillary response, urination, and sexual arousal. **It is also the primary mechanism in control of the fight-or-flight response and the freeze-and-dissociate response.**

-Proteins possessing what is known as a "cold-shock domain", which is a sequence of amino acids found in proteins whose expression is associated with cold, and are thought to help cells survive in lower than optimal temperatures.
+Proteins that preserve cell viability at low temperatures by binding to nucleic acids and, subsequently, controlling gene expression.
+Cold shock proteins have what is known as a "cold-shock domain," a sequence of amino acids whose expression is associated with cold and is thought to help cells survive in lower than optimal temperatures.